Tribal Concerns Reportedly Slowing Michigan on Sports Betting LegislationBy Jill R. Dorson | Published: May 9, 2018 at 8:57 am

 But despite a fair amount of discussion – both in the House and in the media – Iden’s bill, which would create and empower a Division of Internet Gaming to establish regulations, didn’t get to a vote.
 The holdup has been with the state’s Native American tribes, who have a compact with the state that does not currently include online gambling.

-Iden’s bill, which was introduced in 2017, has since been amended and outlines a way for the tribes to request a renegotiation of their compact, but giving the tribes direction rather than a clear solution wasn’t enough, according to Online Poker Report.
+Iden’s bill, which was introduced in 2017, has since been amended and outlines a way for the tribes to request a renegotiation of their compact, but giving the tribes direction rather than a clear solution wasn’t enough.
 As such, Iden is now hoping to continue the conversation and get the bill passed before the legislature lets out for summer on June 21, returning after Labor Day on September 5.

 Bill That Would Permit Michigan Sports Betting and iGaming Is Revised, But Concerns Remain About Tribal Interests

 Michigan has 25 casinos scattered throughout the state, some commercial and some owned by tribes.
 The three Detroit-area casinos are commercially owned and operated.
 More than half of Michigan’s casinos are land-based.

 #MI Rep. Iden began whipping votes for a revised draft of his #iGaming bill this week, he told me today.
 The new draft includes an 8% GGR tax and online sports betting option for Detroit casinos + an operate-by-compact option for MI tribes.
 More tomorrow a.m. on @GamblingComp.